m-r-tanha/Azure-Fundamental/README.md

 # Azure-Fundamental
+### Azure Machine Learning Studio

+Azure Machine Learning Studio is built considering the cloud-first mobile-first world.

+- This tool is fully managed and we don’t have a need to install any external software, or manage any hardware, as there is one portal to view and update everything.

+It’s very simple to use.
+Simple drag, drop and connect interfaces are there to use for data science features.
+We don’t need any programming for common tasks.

+- 33+ classic and mostly used data analysis algorithms are already implemented on this tool.
+We don’t need to implement new algorithm for basic use.
+But, it supports R and Python for extensibility usage.

+- We can create service and integrate our data analysis tool with our existing web, mobile, or desktop application very easily.
+We can monetize our designed data analysis model in machine learning marketplace as well.

+- We can collaborate work with anyone, anywhere via Azure workspace.

+- There is visual composition with end2end support for data science workflow.

+- There are built in immutable libraries of models.
+So, developers just need to search, discover, and reuse them according to their need.

+- As we don’t need to do implement our own code, we can test our dataset with different algorithms and models in few minutes.

 ### Compute Instance
 - Use a **compute instance** as your fully configured and managed development environment in the cloud for machine learning.
 They can also be used as a compute target for training and inferencing for development and testing purposes.
 - Azure Machine Learning compute instance enables you to author, train, and deploy models in a fully integrated notebook experience in your workspace.